Rerandomization in stratified randomized experiments: Introduction

 Renowned scholars, such as R. A. Fisher, have recommended combining the rerandomization and stratification methods.
 This design strategy was summarized by D. B. Rubin as `Block what you can and rerandomize what you cannot'.
 Recently, \citet{Schultzberg2019} developed a stratified rerandomization design where stratification on binary covariates was followed by rerandomization on continuous covariates.
 They demonstrated that for binary covariates, stratification is equivalent to rerandomization, and that stratified rerandomization enhances both inference and computation efficiencies under equal-sized treatment and control groups and an additive treatment effect, or the Fisher sharp null hypothesis.
 However, when the sizes of the treatment and control groups are not equally sized, or the treatment effect is not additive, especially when the number of strata tends towards infinity, the efficient strategy of stratified rerandomization and its statistical behaviour are unknown.

 The present paper proposes two rerandomization strategies in stratified randomized experiments and establishes their asymptotic theory by using the Neyman--Rubin potential outcomes model \citep{Neyman:1923,Rubin:1974} and randomization inference framework \citep{kempthorne1955randomization, fcltxlpd2016, zhao2016randomization}, without any modeling assumption regarding the potential outcomes.
 The proposed methods are termed the overall strategy and the stratum-specific strategy.
 Both use the Mahalanobis distance for measuring covariate imbalance.
 However, the first computes the overall covariate imbalance and rerandomizes over the entire strata together, and the second computes the stratum-specific covariate imbalance and rerandomizes within each stratum independently.
 The overall strategy is flexible and applicable to nearly arbitrary numbers of strata and their sizes, and does not require the same propensity scores (proportions of the treated units) across different strata.
+This strategy is essential for stratified experiments with strata containing single treated or control unit and hybrid experiments with both large and small strata.
+These scenarios can easily appear in modern social science experiments.
+For instance, multisite trials in education often have several sites, including only a few schools on each site \citep[e.g.,][]{Wills2018}.
 The stratum-specific strategy is a straightforward extension of \citet{Li2018}, and is generally more efficient than the first method; however, it requires the number of strata to be fixed with their sizes tending to infinity.

 We prove that, under mild conditions, the stratified difference-in-means estimators are asymptotically unbiased and truncated-normal distributed under both stratified rerandomization strategies.
 In addition, we show that stratified rerandomization improves, or at least does not degrade, the precision as compared to stratified randomization (SR).
 We further provide asymptotically conservative estimators for the variances and confidence intervals under both strategies.
-Finally, the performances of the proposed methods are illustrated through an extensive simulation study and a real-data example.
+Finally, we illustrate the performances of the proposed methods through an extensive simulation study and a real-data example.